 Cotton wool: This item is a necessity for all emergency dental kits and is commonly used to stop blood flow when an individual has experienced dental trauma.
 It can also be utilised to relieve pain caused by a missing filling, with many people biting down on the item to create pressure and halt pain.

 Antiseptic mouthwash: Shattered fillings and cuts inside the mouth can be cleaned using antiseptic mouthwash, with the liquid helping remove blood from a wound or wash away debris.

 Pain killing gel: This product can be used for a number of different purposes including soothing teething pain in young children as well as providing relief for adults who have ulcers.
 Older individuals may use pain killing gel to provide relief when their dentures do not fit correctly.

 While many of these solutions may feel like they have resolved any pre-existing dental health issues, they are only a temporary solution.
 Leaving these measures inside the mouth for too long could make the underlying problem even worse in the long run.

-Therefore, individuals who have suffered a dental mishap should always ensure they book an appointment with their dental professional as quickly as possible as the teeth can deteriorate if left untreated.
+Therefore, individuals who have suffered a dental mishap should always ensure they book an appointment with their emergency dentist as quickly as possible as the teeth can deteriorate if left untreated.